FLUX-SE/all_docs/en_US/elixir_doc/1_Introduction.md

 # Elixir Session, Elixir Essential

 Elixir comes with two different licensing options:
-- Elixir *Session* limits audio up to 2-channels
+- Elixir *Session* limits audio up to 2-channels and up to 96kHz sample rate.
 - Elixir *Essential* limits audio up to 16-channels

 The build is the same for both Session and Essential version, a licensing system is used to allow the 16 channels.